vyurchenko1986/DevOps_online_Kharkiv_2022Q1Q2-/m2/task2.1/readme.md

 2. Briefly describe the main differences of the most popular hypervisors.

+* __VMware vSphere__.
+VMware vSphere includes the ESXi hypervisor and vCenter management software to provide a suite of virtualization products, such as the vSphere Client, vSphere software development kits, Storage vMotion, the Distributed Resource Scheduler and Fault Tolerance.
+VMware vSphere is geared toward enterprise data centers; smaller businesses might find it difficult to justify the price.

+* __Microsoft Hyper-V__.
+Microsoft Hyper-V runs on Windows OSes and enables admins to run multiple OSes inside a VM.
+Admins and developers often use Hyper-V to build test environments to run software on several OSes by creating VMs for each test.

+* __KVM__.
+The KVM hypervisor is an open source virtualization architecture made for Linux distributions.
+The KVM hypervisor enables admins to convert a Linux kernel into a hypervisor and has direct access to hardware along with any VMs hosted by the hypervisor.
+Features include live migration, scheduling and resource control.

+* __Xen hypervisor__.
+The open source Xen Project originally began as a research project at the University of Cambridge in 2003.
+It later moved under the purview of the Linux Foundation.
+Xen is used as the upstream version for other hypervisors, including Oracle VM and Citrix Hypervisor.
+Amazon Web Services uses a customized version of the Xen hypervisor as the foundation for its Elastic Compute Cloud.

+* __Oracle VM__.
+Oracle VM is an open source virtualization architecture that uses Xen at its core and enables admins to deploy OSes and application software in VMs.
+Oracle VM features include creation and configuration of server pools, creation and management of storage repositories, VM cloning, VM migration and load balancing.

+* __Citrix Hypervisor__.
+The Citrix Hypervisor -- previously known as Citrix XenServer -- is an open source server virtualization platform based on the Xen hypervisor.
+Admins use the Citrix Hypervisor to deploy, host and manage VMs as well as distribute hardware resources to those VMs.
+Some key features include VM templates, XenMotion and host live patches.
+The Citrix Hypervisor comes in two versions: Standard and Enterprise.

 ## PART 2.
 WORK WITH VIRTUALBOX
 1. First run VirtualBox and Virtual Machine (VM).